HSBNE-Archive/Policy/Membership/MembershipLevels.md

 Everything above!

 However you can now Vote at the AGM!
 Use this power wisely, be excelent or you might get your rep taken off you.
-The choice is your, chump.
+The choice is youris, chump.

 25-125 Rep